KrzysztofZb/NGOpt/README.md

 Structure prediction of two-dimensional materials based on neural network-driven evolutionary technique.
 # Install
 To use NGOpt one has to install a couple of external libraries first.
 The best way to do this is to follow below instructions:
-1. create isolated python environment
+1. create isolated python environment:
    - virtualenv -p python3 ngopt
    - source ngopt/bin/activate
 2. install needed libraries using pip: